DefenderOfBasic/notebook/source/content/Why LLMs cannot create meaning.md

 ^ this is not true.
 Do you see the rebuttal that would convince this person?

-Hint: think about exactly WHAT changes in the world model of the person when they learn that an art piece is not made by human.
-It's something that 2009 rationalists
+_Hint: think about exactly WHAT changes in the world model of the person when they learn that an art piece is not made by human.
+It's something that 2009 rationalists would not have in their world model, below their awareness_